-- Answer: x can have value 2 or 1 - The root cause of the problem is a data race: x = x+1 is not an atomic operation, but happens in two steps reading x and assigning it the new value which may be interleaved in unexpected ways - Why can this lead to security problems?
+- Answer: x can have value 2 or 1 - But: in some programming languages, incl Java, you can actually end up with a totally random value, as we discuss in the next slides - The root cause of the problem is a data race: x = x+1 is not an atomic operation, but happens in two steps reading x and assigning it the new value which may be interleaved in unexpected ways - Why can this lead to security problems?

 Think of internet banking, and running two simultaneous sessions with the same bank account...
-Do try this at home! ©
+Do try this at home!
+3